 Coast Smart Program Cuts Hazard Risks for Communities

-Over $1.6 million benefits 23 coastal communities.
+The Takeaway: Over $1.6 million benefits 23 coastal communities.
 Many projects are using natural infrastructure to make communities more resilient.

 Many Chesapeake Bay communities are barely seven feet above sea level, and a heavy rainstorm is enough to inundate the roads.
 Residents have seen severe weather events become more frequent, but have lacked the resources to make their communities more resilient.
 To answer this need, since 2009 the Coast Smart Communities program has delivered mapping data, risk assessments, technical know-how, and trainings via grant assistance to coastal Maryland communities.

 Over $1.6 million in Coast Smart Communities grants have been awarded to 23 of Maryland’s coastal counties.
 Funds have helped officials strengthen local flood mitigation plans, partly through increased green infrastructure techniques that restore floodplains and build up natural buffers fortifying beaches, marshes, and other vulnerable places.